 What You Can Do

 The good news is that a public comment period gives you the opportunity to weigh in.
-Although it’s not there yet, any time now the federal government’s regulations.gov portal will include a link for you to tell Administrator Pruitt to leave the current vehicle standards in place.
+You can let the federal government know that you support clean air by going to the regulations.gov portal and telling Administrator Pruitt to leave the current vehicle standards in place.
 Let him know that you want to continue to save all of us money, and to reduce harmful greenhouse gas emission.
 All he has to do is leave the current standards in place.